YonSci/yon_academic/_portfolio/portfolio-13.md

 <img src="{{page.image}}" width="400" height="400" />

 ---
 <div align="justify"> <p> In this blog, I'd like to introduce you to a fantastic tool known as GIS4WRF.
-It is a QGIS plugin used to implment the Advanced Research Weather Research and Forecasting model workflow on our personal machines.
+It is a QGIS plugin used to implment the Advanced Research Weather Research and Forecasting (WRF) model workflow on our personal machines.
 WRF is a state-of-the-art mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications. <br>
 <br>